 If you or a loved one has been injured in an accident on another person’s property in New Jersey, you may be entitled to financial compensation for your losses.
-At Hach & Rose, LLP, our attorneys have over 100 years of combined experience handling cases like this, and can put that experience to work for you.
+At Hach & Rose, LLP, our attorneys have over 100 years of combined experience handling cases like this and can put that experience to work for you.
+Call our premises liability lawyers in New Jersey for a free consultation about financial compensation.

-Hach & Rose, LLP has the knowledge and dedication it takes to hold a negligent property owner accountable for the injury you suffered on their premises.
-Our committed team will be by your side every step of the way in your fight for justice.
-Call us at (212) 779-0057 today to schedule a free consultation with an experienced premises liability attorney in New Jersey.
+Hach & Rose, LLP has the knowledge and dedication to hold a negligent property owner accountable for the injury you suffered on their premises.
+Our committed team will be by your side every step in your fight for justice.
+Call us at (212) 779-0057 today to schedule a free consultation with an experienced premises liability lawyer in New Jersey.

 What duties do property owners owe guests in New Jersey?